 Above all else, do not sweat.
 No one likes shine on TV…and try, try not to stumble.
 See, I told you it was easy.
 Not!

 The problem is that Viewers are really fickle.
-It takes them less than 20 seconds to hit the zapper and decide your future.
+It takes them less than 20 seconds to hit the next reel or YouTube video.
 Talk about a stressful job interview!

-In many ways presenting a television program is like teaching someone how to make a Fearless Presentation.
+In many ways presenting to a camera is like teaching someone how to make any other presentation.
 No matter the kind of presenter, or kind of presentation, the person making the presentation needs an experienced coach for guidance.
 Successful presentations come from a powerful combination of personality and structure.

 Now the caveat – forget the camera, while it records every stray-hair, slip of the tongue, and silly question that sometimes leaks out when the red light turns on.

-Speaking To An Audience Or To A Camera
+This Secret Tip Will Help When Speaking To An Audience Or to A Camera.

-Get a presentation coach – An experienced coach can help you check your nerves and make quick, substantial growth before you try out your presentation in front of an audience.
+Get a coach An experienced coach can help you check your nerves and make quick, substantial growth before you try out your presentation in front of an audience.

 A good coach sees behind the presentation and works with you to get your “best self” in front of a group or camera.